LaxminarayanaV7416/javaPractice/kubernetesBreakDown.md

 ## what is kubernetes
 kubernetes is an container orchestration tool, developed by google and helps you manage containers in various deployment environments. due to microservice thirst have gave given birth to the kubernetes.
-[Video Link](https://www.youtube.com/watch?v=X48VuDVv0do)
+[Video Link](https://www.youtube.com/watch?v=X48VuDVv0do) and [GitLab Link For files](https://gitlab.com/nanuchi/youtube-tutorial-series/-/tree/master)
 #### features of Kubernetes
 * High Availability
 * Scalability